 - “I consider and fear the natural propensity of rulers to oppress the people.
 I wish only to prevent them from doing evil.”
 (In Virginia's Ratifying Convention, Elliot p.3:381)

-- John Adams, signer of Declaration of Independence, Continental Congressman, former Vice President, second President:
+- John Adams, signer of the Declaration of Independence, Continental Congressman, former Vice President, and second President:

 - “Arms in the hands of citizens (may) be used at individual discretion…in private self-defense…” 1788(A Defense of the Constitution of the Government of the USA, p.471)

-- Sam Adams, Signed Declaration of Independence, organized the Sons of Liberty, participated in Boston Tea Party, Continental Congress, Governor of Massachusetts
+- Sam Adams, Signed the Declaration of Independence, organized the Sons of Liberty, participated in the Boston Tea Party, and Continental Congress, Governor of Massachusetts

 - “And that the said Constitution be never construed to authorize Congress to infringe the just liberty of the press, or the right of conscience, or to prevent the people of the United States, who are peaceable citizens, from keeping their own arms…

 - Or to prevent the people from petitioning, in a peaceable and orderly manner; or to subject the people to unreasonable searches and seizures of their persons, papers or possessions.”
 (Debates of the Massachusetts Convention of 1788, p86-87

 - James Madison, Drafted the Virginia Constitution, Member of the Continental Congress, Virginia delegate to the Constitutional Convention, named “Father of the Constitution,” author of Federalist Papers, author of the Bill of Rights, Congressman from Virginia, Secretary of State, 4th President

 - “Besides the advantage of being armed, which the Americans possess over the people of almost every other nation.. (where) ..the governments are afraid to trust the people with arms.”
 (Federalist Papers #46)